dung-phan/digital-class-frontend/README.md

 ## What this project is about

-This is my own attempt during 4 days to build a full stack React app.
+This is my own attempt to build a full stack React app for 4 days.

 ## Table of contents: